moode-player/docs/build_moode_player_package.md

 - [3.
 Installing the moode-player package](#3-installing-the-moode-player-package)
   - [3.1.
 Local Installation on a fresh running debian image](#31-local-installation-on-a-fresh-running-debian-image)
   - [3.2.
 Installation from a repo on a fresh running debian image :](#32-installation-from-a-repo-on-a-fresh-running-debian-image-)

-This document explains how to build the `moode-player` package from source.

 # 1. Pre conditions
 Assumed you performing the build from a running Raspberry Pi OS bullseye.